 In April of 2010, Float published its first monthly newsletter, in which I proclaimed that mLearning is Not eLearning on A Mobile Device.

-The topic arose as a response to many who primarily – and in our view, simplistically – considered mobile learning a new delivery method for eLearning, or simply “teaching an old dog new tricks.”
+The topic arose as a response to many who primarily – and in our view, simplistically – considered mobile learning a new delivery method for eLearning, or just “teaching an old dog new tricks.”

-Over the course of the last three years, this piece has consistently been one of Float’s most read and most commented posts.
+Throughout the last three years, this piece has consistently been one of Float’s most read and most commented posts.